Church growth comes down to one word. It’s a word that is easy to overuse but one that has to drive everything we do. That word is:

 Right in the center…where those three circles meet is your kingdom concept.
 That’s where you should focus your time, energy, and resources.

 I was talking with a pastor friend here in Atlanta and I asked him what his church did better than all the others in the area.
-He answered quick: Serve the down and out.
+He answered quickly: Serve the down and out.
 That’s what we do and that’s who we are.

 People who come to our church who share this value find a home and a mission and a purpose.
 If you aren’t into those things, you’re probably not going to stick.
 Doesn’t mean you’re a bad person, but it means we’re not a good fit.